 Step 2.
 Find a Bitcoin Cash exchange

-There are plenty of exchanges on offer if you want to buy and sell Bitcoin.
+There are plenty of exchanges on offer if you want to buy and sell Bitcoin Cash.
 Each has advantages and disadvantages, so it’s a good idea to do a bit of research.
 To get you started, here are two of our favourite Bitcoin Cash exchanges:

-- Binance: Widely considered to be the best, most dependable place to buy BCH, Binance is the world’s biggest crypto exchange.
+- Binance: Widely considered to be the best, most dependable place to buy Bitcoin Cash (BCH), Binance is the world’s biggest crypto exchange.
 It offers a huge crypto marketplace and fees that compare favourably with its main competitors, plus a well-designed mobile app.

 - Bittrex: Boasting a slick, easy to navigate interface and speedy transaction times, this US-based exchange supports over 200 currencies and direct BCH purchases using major fiat currencies.
-A Bittrex mobile app has recently been launched.
+A Bittrex mobile app has recently been launched, and made BCH buying process even easier.

 Step 3.
 Withdraw your BCH

-In the interests of securing your BCH, it’s a good idea to move your currency out of the exchange and into your wallet as soon as possible.
+In the interests of securing your BCH, it’s a good idea to move your BCH out of the exchange and into your wallet as soon as you buy Bitcoin Cash.
 To withdraw BCH to your wallet you’ll need to generate an address then paste it in the relevant field of your exchange account.

 How to trade Bitcoin Cash – step-by-step guide

-If you’re only interested in trading BCH you needn’t worry about getting a suitable wallet because trading involves taking a position on a currency rather than acquiring it.
+If you’re only interested in trading BCH instead of buying you needn’t worry about getting a suitable wallet because trading involves taking a position on a currency rather than acquiring it.
 This means you can potentially make a profit from BCH without the hassle and security risk of owning it.

 Step 1.
 Find a broker